caleb-dickson/spring-jwt-template/README.md

   </code>
   <hr/>

-3. Set up your database connection in the application.properties file.
+3. Create an application.properties file and set up your database connection.
   <hr/>

 4. Run the app and use an appropriate client to make requests to the available endpoints.